samuelbird/nifty/README.md

-# Spaced Repetition Learning App
+# Nifty: Don't let those tidbits slide

 A desktop application for quickly noting down nifty tidbits without disrupting your workflow, allowing for later spaced repetition learning to make these tidbits stick.